taielab/awesome-hacking-lists/README.md

 - [go-envconfig](https://github.com/sethvargo/go-envconfig) - A Go library for parsing struct tags from environment variables.
 - [seata-golang](https://github.com/transaction-wg/seata-golang) - A Distributed Transaction Framework, like SEATA, support TCC mode and AT mode.
 Ding talk: seata-golang
 - [feedpushr](https://github.com/ncarlier/feedpushr) - A simple feed aggregator daemon with sugar on top.
-- [ChopChop](https://github.com/michelin/ChopChop) - ChopChop is a CLI for developers to help you scanning endpoints and identifying exposition of sensitive services/files/folders.
+- [ChopChop](https://github.com/michelin/ChopChop) - ChopChop is a CLI to help developers scanning endpoints and identifying exposition of sensitive services/files/folders.
 - [httpx](https://github.com/projectdiscovery/httpx) - httpx is a fast and multi-purpose HTTP toolkit allow to run multiple probers using retryablehttp library, it is designed to maintain the result reliability with increased threads.
 - [v2ray-poseidon](https://github.com/ColetteContreras/v2ray-poseidon) - An Enhanced V2Ray(based on v2ray-core) for VNetPanel, SSRPanel, V2board and SSPanel-v3-Uim to sync users from database to v2ray, to log traffics/system info
 - [go-execute-assembly](https://github.com/lesnuages/go-execute-assembly) - Allow a Go process to dynamically load .NET assemblies